dmcg/daviddenton.github.io/_drafts/powerfeature.md

 <hr/>

 ### Summary
 Although most of the patterns above are concentrated around value object construction, these are only the ones we have thought of - there are bound to be a bunch more just waiting to be discovered.
-This process has reinforced in my development work that we should be scratching beneath the surface in Kotlin features to see what it possible.
+The realisation of these abilities has reinforced in my development work that we should be scratching beneath the surface in Kotlin features to see what it possible.
 As with a lot of inventions, it's possible that even JetBrains didn't really appreciate the depth which would be unlocked by adding such a humble feature - I'd be fascinated to learn of any of these types of uses in the Kotlin standard libraries.

 <hr/>